jbgreenh/pmp-mandatory-use/README.md

     (pl.col('written_date').is_between((pl.col('create_date_opi') + pl.duration(days=1)), pl.col('rx_end_opi'))))
 )
 ```
+this has the consequence of not counting any overlaps prescribed at the same time by the same prescriber, as stated above, the goal of this style of measurement is to only count overlaps that could have been prevented by the second prescriber performing a search

 `both`: includes `overlapping_rx_part` and `overlapping_rx_last` in the results
 this comes at a performance cost as essentially, the overlap calculations must be run twice